Narwallets/meta-pool/README.md

-# Diversifying Staking Pool
+# Meta Staking Pool

 ## Overview
-What is Div-Pool and other non-Technical Documentation
+What is Meta-Pool and other non-Technical Documentation

 [CLICK HERE](https://narwallets.github.io/diversifying-staking-pool/)